bcholodenko/Metadata-AI/README.md

    ```

    > **Note:** HEIC support requires `pillow-heif`, which is included in `requirements.txt`.
 On some systems you may also need `libheif` installed via Homebrew: `brew install libheif`

+   > **Optional:** Install `pytesseract` and [Tesseract](https://github.com/tesseract-ocr/tesseract) to enable OCR on the backs of photos for handwritten date extraction.
+Without it, the VLM handles back-of-photo text alone.
+To enable: `pip install pytesseract` and `brew install tesseract`

 3. Open LM Studio, load a vision-capable model, and start the local server (default: `http://localhost:1234`).